19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons/Pantheons.md

 ### Tox'rani Pantheon

 The Tox'rani Pantheon is unique as far as Pantheons go.
 They acknowledge the existence of many deities and spirits, but they only worship the great life tree Tox'lith, a towering Jungle Tree of epic proportion in the heart of their ancestral home.
-It reflects their reverence of nature.

 ## Lore